 Because the B1/d0 classification is used in building, transport, and public-space applications, cable compounds targeting this class must be optimized across multiple test families: flame spread, smoke density (e.g., IEC 61034), and gas corrosivity/halogen content (e.g., IEC 60754 or regional equivalents).
 Passing one test while failing another is not acceptable for B1/d0 certification.

 Polyethylene is valued for its flexibility, electrical insulation, and mechanical strength—but these same characteristics make flame-retardant formulation difficult.
 PE burns with a strong “candle-wick” effect, produces molten dripping, and offers limited char formation.
 To reach B1D0 performance, a flame-retardant system must simultaneously improve thermal stability, suppress smoke, prevent dripping, and maintain cable mechanical properties.
-This is where FR-3034 brings a practical, engineering-grade solution.
+This is where FR3040H brings a practical, engineering-grade solution.

 1. Nitrogen–phosphorus synergy builds a dense and stable char layer